 Hint: There is a risk you might accidentally change the task period when dropping the task.
 If you deal with a high volume of tasks, we recommend using the previous method (in-line editing of the Assignee field).

-Moreover, you can also use the Kanban board for task allocation.
+Moreover, you can also use the Agile board for task allocation.
 This method is convenient if you manage Agile or hybrid projects.
 The board features issue cards, which you can drag and drop between the teams to assign work.

-Challenges in resource allocation (and how to overcome them)
+Challenges in resource allocation (and solutions)

 —Not even remotely.

 The project (or resource) management reality is harsher than expected, as many issues could pop up at any time.
 Especially if several projects run in parallel in your organization and you “compete” for resources.

 Those challenges could range from conflicting resource priorities, unrealistic workloads, and hard allocations to inadequate information on what resources are available.
 And all of these could significantly impact your organization’s effectiveness.
 So let’s explore some of the most common aspects that could negatively impact resource allocation in Jira and find out how BigPicture can help you deal with them.